Cancer is a group of diseases characterized by uncontrolled growth and spread of abnormal cells.

 About 577,000 Americans are expected to die of cancer in 2012 – that is more than 1,500 people per day.
 In the United States, cancer is the second leading cause of death, responsible for 1 in 4 deaths.

 The Good News

 V Foundation Facts

 The V Foundation for Cancer Research was founded in 1993 by ESPN and the late Jim Valvano, legendary NC State basketball coach and ESPN commentator.

 The V Foundation awards 100 percent of direct cash donations and pledges directly to cancer research.
 Due to generous donors, the Foundation has an endowment that covers administrative expenses.

-The Foundation awards grants through a competitive awards process strictly supervised by a Scientific Advisory Board comprised of some of the nation’s top doctors and scientists.
+The Foundation awards grants through a competitive awards process strictly supervised by a Scientific Advisory Committee comprised of some of the nation’s top doctors and scientists.

-The Foundation has awarded grants to over 100 institutions in 38 states and the District of Columbia.
+The Foundation has awarded grants to more than 120 institutions in 38 states and the District of Columbia.

 [Cancer facts courtesy of “Cancer Facts & Figures 2014” by the American Cancer Society.]